gregraka/gregraka.github.io/qs_users_sysreqs.md

 administrator.**

-## Download the Client Installation Program
+## Download the Client Installation Program and Install the Client
 1. **On your Windows device**, open a web browser and go to the following web site:

    ````